J3698/j3698.github.io/_posts/2021-09-04-results-training-real-time-style-transfer.markdown

 ---
 layout: post
 title: "Results!
 Training Real-time Style Transfer"
-date: 2021-08-31
+date: 2021-09-04
 categories: adain
 thumb: /pics/thumb29.png
 ---

 About a week ago, I wrote the models and datasets for real-time style transfer with AdaIn.
 In this post, I'll get to training.
 By the end, I'll show some stylized images.
-If you're just here for the stylized images, feel free to skip towards the end :).
+If you're just here for the stylized images, feel free to skip to the end :).

 ## Recap